 If dementia or Alzheimer’s is diagnosed, the team will put together an individualized plan of care, communicate with the patient’s primary care physician, refer the patient and family to community resources such as elder attorneys, adult day care, and respite programs, and make recommendations on activities such as driving that the patient should or should not do.
 As we follow the family over time, we continually adjust the plan of care as the patient changes.

-In addition, the center specializes in supporting patients and families.
-A patient support group offers cognitive stimulation and activities.
-The family support gives guidance and coping skills for the caregivers, as well as information on what to expect.
-We want people to know that there is help out there for families and patients and that we can improve the quality of life for patients and caregivers.
+In addition, the center also runs weekly support groups for families.
+The purpose of these weekly meetings is to give guidance and coping skills for the caregivers, provide welcome relief, camaraderie, and opportunities to share information and advice on what to expect.
+We want people to know that there is help out there for families as well as patients and that we can improve the quality of life for patients and caregivers.